AmenaTalukder/Detection-Fake-News-in-Online/README.md

 ## Detection-Fake-News-in-Online
-## Google Colab Project Link:https://colab.research.google.com/drive/19kVReHTKgy7xfKUBNybjiqGVZNQLHPhe
+## Google Colab Project Link : https://colab.research.google.com/drive/19kVReHTKgy7xfKUBNybjiqGVZNQLHPhe

 ## Overview
 The Detection Fake News in Online project is a machine learning-based application designed to identify and classify fake news articles.
 This project aims to combat misinformation by utilizing natural language processing (NLP) techniques and machine learning algorithms to analyze text and predict its authenticity.